 Furthermore, since the private cloud isn’t controlled by an outside vendor, there’s no risk of sudden changes disrupting the company’s entire infrastructure.
 A private cloud solution will also not be affected by a public provider’s system downtime.
 Still, you do get the technical support offered by your partner as well as their disaster recovery.

 However, the benefits associated with a private cloud come at a cost.
 The company that owns the cloud is responsible for both software and infrastructure, making this a less economical model than the public cloud.
 Further, private clouds lack the versatility of public clouds.
 They can only be expanded by adding more hardware and storage capacity, making it difficult to scale operations quickly, or frugally, should the business need arise.

 Simply put, hybrid clouds combine public clouds with private clouds.
 They are designed to allow the two platforms to interact seamlessly, with data and applications moving smoothly from one to the other.
-It’s the perfect solution for a business or organization who needs a little bit of both options, usually dependent upon industry and size.
+It’s the perfect solution for a business or organization that needs a little bit of both options, usually dependent on industry and size.

-Finally, it’s worth noting that you’ll want to work with a service provider who has significant experience in the the hybrid cloud model as there are potential performance and security risk inherent to the need for the two different servers (public and private) to communicate and share data.
+Finally, it’s worth noting that you’ll want to work with a service provider who has significant experience in the hybrid cloud model as there are potential performance and security risks inherent to the need for the two different servers (public and private) to communicate and share data.

 Although not as commonly used as the other three models, community clouds are a collaborative, multi-tenant platform used by several distinct organizations to share the same applications.
 The users are typically operating within the same industry or field and share common concerns in terms of security, compliance, and performance.